pwurbs/max2mqtt/README.md

 > **Note**: If you omit the partner type (e.g., just `0D3E4F`), it defaults to type 1 (radiator thermostat).

+## Configuration
+### Watchdog and restart
+There is no watchdog endpoint configured in the addon nor there is a healtcheck configured in Dockerfile.
+So, we only rely on the containers Exited state, which signals that the main process (PID 1) of the container has died.
+If you want to automatically restart the addonin such case, then activate the Watchdog button on the Addon information page.

 ## Development